karyotakisg/career-guidance-agent-resources/README.md

-# Academic Program Recommendation Agent - Crawling Scripts
+# Academic Program Recommendation Agent

-This repository contains the core crawling scripts for the **Academic Program Recommendation Agent**, designed to assist students and graduates in selecting academic programs based on their interests, personality, and career goals.
+This repository contains the core coding for the **Academic Program Recommendation Agent**, designed to assist students and graduates in selecting academic programs based on their interests, personality, and career goals.
 These scripts gather and organize program data to enable personalized recommendations.

 ---